Social Exchange Theory: What It Is And How It Applies In The Workplace

 There are all kinds of scenarios where social exchange theory looms large in the workplace.
-Let’s take a look at six of them.
+Let’s take a look at eight situations of the social exchange process.

-1. Employees work extremely hard but aren’t recognized for their efforts
+1. Employees work extremely hard but aren’t receiving recognition for their efforts

 This is why employee recognition programs are so critical.
 They don’t have to suck up a lot of time or resources to make a big difference.
 By recognizing your employees’ hard work on a regular basis, you add more benefits to the social exchange theory equation.

-2. Employees work extremely hard but aren’t paid well for their efforts
+2. Employees deliver their best performance but aren’t paid well for their efforts

 3. Employees realize they’re in a terrible atmosphere